oscarpitcho/omnicell/omnicell/Notes_and_todos.md

  - Saving the data such that we can modify the plot generating stuff
  - don't name dirs as .sth --> creates issues with cluster
  - Having an instance is useful, models might want to create instances of oder models and whatnot to use the logic within them

+ # Important
+  - VAE Code breaks if we start passing dataloader, it assumes it receives all then training